italianoW/collegeStudies/README.md

 # collegeStudies
-Every single content gathered on UFCG summed up in topics
+Every content i remebered to gather on UFCG summed up in topics